FreeClimbAPI/C-Sharp-List-Members-Tutorial/README.md

-# C# - List Queue Memebers Tutorial
+# C# - List Queue Members Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-queue-members#section-c).
 Specifically, the project will: